ibspoof/ng-iScroll/README.md

 };
 ```

-The default settings for iScroll are the following:
+The default settings for ng-iScroll are the following:
 - snap: true
 - momentum: true
 - hScrollbar: false